Melanie Verwoerd: Ambassador to Ireland

-Later in Ireland
+Later in Ireland (2005–2013)

 RTÉ

-In 2005, she completed her term as Ambassador and decided to remain in Ireland.
+In 2005, she completed her term as ambassador and decided to remain in Ireland.
 She presented a weekly radio programme, Spectrum, on RTÉ Radio 1, on the theme of multiculturalism, which addressed the challenges facing the new Ireland and examined the issues that arise in a multicultural society.
-Verwoerd described her audience as the host of Spectrum as not being immigrant communities in Ireland, but rather a mainstream Irish audience whom were interested in multiculturalism.
-Initially, the approach at Spectrum when it debuted in June 2005 was "celebratory" as the producer Aonghus McAnally described it, but starting in its second season in September 2005 the show became as McAnally put it more "issue-driven".
+Verwoerd described her audience as the host of Spectrum as not being immigrant communities in Ireland, but rather a mainstream Irish audience interested in multiculturalism.
+Initially, the approach at Spectrum when it debuted in June 2005 was "celebratory", as the producer Aonghus McAnally described it, but starting in its second season in September 2005 the show became more "issue-driven".
 The first guests on Spectrum when it debuted on 4 June 2005 were The Corrs, an Irish family band that combines aspects of Celtic music with modern pop music, which reflected the "celebratory" approach.
 Other guests in the first season included leaders of the Muslim and Jewish communities in Ireland, who discussed what it felt like to be members of non-Christian groups in a society that until recently had dominated overwhelmingly by the values of the Catholic church.
 In this regard, the "celebratory" approach tended to depict Ireland in a mostly positive light.
 The turn towards secularism in Ireland in recent decades was portrayed as a creating an environment where Irish Jews and Irish Muslims felt more comfortable.
 Reflecting the turn to the "issue-driven" approach was a show aired on 18 November 2005 that featured representatives of Pavee Point, the main organisation for the Irish Travellers.
 Verwoerd stated in an interview: "But our remit has changed slightly in that are now asking more, not so much what is lacking as it comes up, but what is the society that we want to create in Ireland".